Bourkekev/ms3-your-recipe-hub/README.md

  - Allow users upload photos rather than just using a url
  - Better fields for ingredients so that each ingredient can be submitted in it's own field rather than a textarea field for all.
 This would allow for much better styling and presentation on the front-end.
  - Allow users to rate/review recipes, and favourite other peoples recipes.
+ - Refactoring code so it is not repeating as much, particularly when it comes to checking users are logged in.
+Middleware could be created to handle requests to see if users are logged in.
+There are also pre-built libraries like Flask-Login.

 ## Testing

-For the purposes of testing, you can use the image urls provided in the [Testing Document](TESTING.md), which also has the information on all my testing.
+For the purposes of testing, you can use the image urls provided in the [Testing Document](TESTING.md), which also has the information on all my testing and issues I had to overcome.

 ## Deployment